qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_background.rst

 So how would you typically use these mechanisms to a new default job for qooxdoo that will build the new component in a custom application?
 Here is a list of the steps:

-* Split the component's *config.json* into two.This is usually helpful to keep config settings for the component that are just necessary to develop the component itself, from the definitions that are interesing to other applications that want to run the "exported" job(s) of that component.
+* Split the component's *config.json* into two.This is usually helpful to keep config settings for the component that are just necessary to develop the component itself, from the definitions that are interesting to other applications that want to run the "exported" job(s) of that component.
 See e.g. the *Testrunner* application, where the configuration is split between the local *config.json* and the includeable *testrunner.json*.
 * Include the export config of the component in *application.json*.
 This will usually be done with a dedicated name space prefix, like ::

     {